apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 $ wsk property set --apihost 172.17.0.1 --auth $(cat ${OPENWHISK_HOME}/ansible/files/auth.guest)
 ```

-The environment variable $OPENWHISK_HOME points to the directory incubator-openwhisk.
+The environment variable $OPENWHISK_HOME points to the directory incubator-openwhisk-<version>.
 After that, run the following command
 to each an input message:

 ```